Decoupled Classification Refinement: Hard False Positive Suppression for Object Detection: Problems with Faster RCNN

 \section{Problems with Faster RCNN}

-Faster RCNN produces 3 typical types of hard false positives, as shown in Fig \ref{fig:FP}: (1) The classification is correct but the overlap between the predicted box and ground truth has low IoU, \eg $<0.5$ in Fig \ref{fig:FP} (a).
+We observe Faster RCNN produces 3 typical types of hard false positives (which may be the case for any object detector), as shown in Fig \ref{fig:FP}: (1) The classification is correct but the overlap between the predicted box and ground truth has low IoU, \eg $<0.5$ in Fig \ref{fig:FP} (a).
 This type of false negative boxes usually cover the most discriminative part and have enough information to predict the correct classes due to translation invariance.
-(2) Incorrect classification for predicted boxes but the IoU with ground truth are large enough , \eg in Fig \ref{fig:FP} (b).
+(2) Incorrect classification for predicted boxes but the IoU with ground truth are large enough, \eg in Fig \ref{fig:FP} (b).
 It happens mainly because some classes share similar discriminative parts and the predicted box does not align well with the true object and happens to cover only the discriminative parts of confusion.
 Another reason is that the classifier used in the detector is not strong enough to distinguish between two similar classes.
 (3) the detection is a ``confident" background, meaning that there is no intersection or small intersection with ground truth box but classifier's confidence score is large, \eg in Fig \ref{fig:FP} (c).
 Most of the background pattern in this case is similar to its predicted class and the classifier is too weak to distinguish.
 Another reason for this case is that the receptive field is fixed and it is too large for some box that it covers the actual object in its receptive field.
 In Fig \ref{fig:FP} (c), the misclassified background is close to a ground truth box (the left boat), and the large receptive field (covers more than 1000 pixels in ResNet-101) might ``sees'' too much object features to make the wrong prediction.
 Given above analysis, we can conclude that the hard false positives are mainly caused by the suboptimal classifier embedded in the detector.
-The reasons may be that: (1) feature sharing between classification and localization, (2) optimizing the sum of classification loss and localization loss, and (3) detector's receptive field does not change according to the size of objects.
+The reasons may be that: (1) feature sharing between classification and localization, (2) detector's receptive field does not change according to the size of objects and (3) optimizing the sum of classification loss and localization loss.